Koos Bisschoff: Early life

 He was born in the Cape Province and matriculated from Trompsburg High School before joining the SA Army Gymnasium.

 Military career

+He studied at the South African Military Academy from 1958 and graduated with a Bachelor's degree in Military Science from Stellenbosch University.
 He was an instructor at the School of Artillery & Armour.
-He served as Directing Staff at the Army College, Chief Instructor Staff Duties.
-He served as Officer Commanding School of Artillery from 1973 - 1976.
+He served as Directing Staff at the Army College.
+Cmdt Bisschoff was the Chief Instructor Staff Duties.
+Chief Military Instructor at the Military Academy in 1972-1973.
+He was promoted to rank of colonel in 1973 and served as Officer Commanding School of Artillery from 1973 - 1976.
 He saw action in the Border War as a Sector Commander.
-Commandant Army College, OaC North Western Command, Inspector General SA Army in 1986.
-GOC Eastern Transvaal.
-Chief of Staff Operations and finally as Chief of Staff Planning from 1992. until retirement in 1993.
+He was promoted to brigadier in 1980.
+Commandant Army College, OC North Western Command.
+He was promoted to major general in 1986.
+Inspector General SA Army in 1986.
+GOC Eastern Transvaal during 1987-1989.
+He was promoted to lieutenant general in 1990.
+Chief of Staff Operations of the staff of the Chief of the Defence Force from 1990-1992 and finally as Chief of Staff Planning from 1992-1993. until retirement in 1993.
+He died in 2009.